 What Not to Say

-For those who are pregnant after adoption: “Now you’ll have one of your own!”
+- What not to say to someone who is pregnant after adoption: “Now you’ll have one of your own!”

 How do these statements portray God’s sovereignty?
 How do they demonstrate the value and worth of each human as an image bearer of God, especially the worth of adopted children?